 Whatever the cause, if negative feelings don't go away, are too much for you to cope with, or are stopping you from carrying on with your normal life, you may need to make some changes and get some extra support.

-If you're still feeling down after a couple of weeks, talk to your GP or speak to a Breathing Space advisor on 0800 83 85 87 (Mon-Fri 6pm to 2am, 24 hours at the weekend).
+If you're still feeling down after a couple of weeks, talk to your GP or speak to a Breathing Space advisor on 0800 83 85 87 (Mon to Fri 6pm to 2am, 24 hours at the weekend).

-If you are feeling distressed, in a state of despair or suicidal outwith these hours you can contact NHS 24 on 111 or Samaritans on 116 123 (24 hours, 7 days a week).
+If you're feeling distressed, in a state of despair or suicidal out with these hours you can contact NHS 24 on 111 or Samaritans on 116 123 (24 hours, 7 days a week).

 What types of help are available?

-If you are diagnosed with depression, your GP will discuss all of the available treatment options with you, including self-help, talking therapies and antidepressants.
+If you're diagnosed with depression, your GP will discuss all of the available treatment options with you, including self-help, talking therapies and antidepressants.